bguesman/docsify-test/docs/editor/blocks/procedural_cloud_volume_block.md

 * **Self Shadowing**.
 Expanse lumps all direct light attenuation that results from clouds casting volumetric shadows onto themselves into this category.
 Approximations are made here to make the clouds more art-directable and more performant.
 * **Multiple Scattering**.
 The last two categories would be enough to render convincing smoke or fog, but clouds are very dense, and so light scatters many times within them.
 Expanse uses a novel approach to approximate the effect of these additional light bounces in a way that's convincing and performant.

-We'll split up the parameters into these sections
+We'll split up the parameters into these sections.

 ### Base Lighting